Conforming nanoparticle sheets to surfaces with Gaussian curvature: Bending

 The two-dimensional bending energy density of a thin plate in plane stress is~\cite{landau_chapter_1986}

 where $\zeta(x,y)$ is the out-of-plane displacement of the plate and $B$ is the bending modulus.
 Taylor expanding around $\theta = 0$, the energy density evaluates to

 Thus, we expect the bending energy of a membrane to increase with polar angle.
-This analysis neglects the presence of neighboring spheres, which would further affect the $\theta$ dependence, particularly at large $\theta$, where the small deflection assumption and the validity of Equation~\ref{bending_expr} breaks down.
+This analysis neglects the presence of neighboring spheres, which would further affect the $\theta$ dependence, particularly at large $\theta$, where the small deflection assumption and the validity of this expression for bending energy density break down.